ulumbagas/food_data-cleaning/README.md

 </p>
 <br/>

-**The TRIM() function removes the space character OR other specified characters from the start or end of a string.**
+The TRIM() function is used to remove leading or trailing spaces or specified characters from a string.
+It helps ensure data consistency and improves data quality by eliminating unwanted characters that may interfere with analysis or comparisons.

 ```
 UPDATE food